jmwest008/Android-Wifi-RC-plane-controller/README.md

 ### Control signal orientation

 - Moving the **left joystick to the right** reports a positive roll value.
-- `main.cpp` mirrors that single roll input into two aileron commands:
+- `main.cpp` forwards that positive roll value to both aileron channels and converts it to PWM based on servo orientation:
-  - The **left servo** receives a negative PWM delta, rotating clockwise and driving the control surface **down**.
+  - The **right servo** uses the full upward travel range, reducing the pulse width (clockwise rotation) to lift the surface.
-  - The **right servo** receives an equal positive delta, rotating counter-clockwise and pushing the surface **up**.
+  - The **left servo** also shortens the pulse, producing a clockwise rotation that pushes the surface down with the configured reduced downward range.
-- Negative roll values reverse those directions, while pitch and yaw are applied symmetrically about neutral.
+- Negative roll values expand the pulse widths instead, giving the right servo its reduced downward throw and lifting the left surface with the full upward range.
+Pitch and yaw remain symmetric about neutral.

 ## Setup and Installation